ProjectsCodingCamp/Module-1-2-Run-Buddy-Project/README.md

 * Universal slector should be used with "margin: 0; padding: 0;" to be inline.
 * The challenge is that nav is difficult to move without using universal selector.

+###Challenges:
+* One of our members forgot to write ID in Form section.
+But we tried to solved it and got a nice form.

 ### Body
 **Body include four-sections.
 They are...**